Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

 • The Presentation: Cut the bars into precise uniform squares and arrange them on a large ceramic platter or rustic wooden board.
-The visible layers of the cross-section serve as an immediate visual proof of technical excellence.
+The visible layers of the cross-section serve as an immediate visual proof of baking excellence.

 • The Pour: Offer tall, chilled glasses of whole milk or a robust French press coffee.
 The clean, neutral profile of the milk or the bitterness of the coffee provides a masterful counterbalance to the rich caramel and toffee.